U.S. Department Of Energy Hydrogen Project

 The Ford Focus FCV uses an 85kW fuel cell stack supplied by Ballard Power Systems, a world leader in proton exchange membrane (PEM) technology.
 The FCV is hybridized with the addition of a nickel-metal-hydride battery pack and a brake-by-wire electro-hydraulic series regenerative braking system.

 BP plans to install a network of stations demonstrating state-of-the-art fueling technologies to support hydrogen fuel cell vehicles.
-Some BP hydrogen refueling stations will evaluate technologies that have near-term commercial feasibility, such as reformation of natural gas, while others will explore more long-term technology options and assess the potential to produce renewable-based hydrogen that achieves U.S. DOE hydrogen fuel cost targets.
+Some BP hydrogen refueling stations will evaluate technologies that have near-term commercial feasibility, such as the reformation of natural gas, while others will explore more long-term technology options and assess the potential to produce renewable-based hydrogen that achieves U.S. DOE hydrogen fuel cost targets.

 Under the proposal, Ford intends to station up to 10 Focus FCV vehicles in each of the three metro areas of Orlando, Sacramento, and Detroit.